smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 This component’s purpose is to surface latest logs for registered upkeeps.
 It does not maintain any state across restarts (no DB).
 The main functionality it exposes

-- Listening for log filter config changes from Upkeep Index and syncing log poller with the filters
+- Listening for log filter config changes from Registry and sync log poller with the filters
 - Provides a simple interface `getLatestLogs` to provide new **unseen** logs across all upkeeps within a limit
-    - Repeatedly queries latest logs from the chain (via log poller DB) for the last `lookbackBlocks` (~200) blocks.
+    - Repeatedly queries latest logs from the chain (via log poller DB) for the last `lookbackBlocks` (200) blocks.
 Stores them in the log buffer (see below)
     - Handles load balancing and rate limiting across upkeeps
     - `getLatestLogs` limits the number of logs returned per upkeep in a single call.
 If there are more logs present, then the provider gives the logs starting from an offset (`latestBlock-latestBlock%lookbackBlocks`).
 Offset is calculated such that the nodes try to choose the same logs from big pool of logs so they can get agreement